CharlesMaponya/AutoProfile/README.md

 ### Statistical Analysis

-AutoProfile performs a thorough statistical examination of your data, helping you understand the underlying distributions and characteristics of each feature.
+Data-Auto-Profiler performs a thorough statistical examination of your data, helping you understand the underlying distributions and characteristics of each feature.
 This includes:

 - Computing essential descriptive statistics like mean, median, and standard deviation
 - Analyzing the shape of your data distributions through skewness and kurtosis measurements